 The growing season started out with unseasonably warm temperatures in the late winter and early spring, triggering early bud break.
-Colder temperatures in May hurt grape development, coupled with the fourth year of drought, resulting in much smaller crop in 2015.
-The harvest was one of our earliest, starting on August 21st.
+Colder temperatures in May slowed grape development, which coupled with the fourth year of drought, resulted in a much smaller crop in 2015.
+The harvest was one of our earliest in memory, starting on August 21st, with the berries smaller, but packed with flavor and color.

 For the third year in a row Napa Valley experienced an exceptional vintage and near drought conditions.
 Budbreak came slight early and the modest temperatures through the growing season help preserve moisture.
 July’s relatively low temperatures coupled with high relatively humidity slowed down sugar accumulation to achieve perfect ripeness with lower alcohol.
 Harvest started and ended about two weeks earlier than normal, producing superb quality.